 When you communicate with the officers, stick to the facts necessary to describe what happened.
 Try to limit or eliminate commentary (e.g., “I didn’t see them” or “My phone buzzed and I looked down briefly”) because the insurance company may try to argue you admitted fault.

-After you file a claim with your insurance company, it’s important to talk to a personal injury lawyer early on.
+After you file a claim with your insurance company, it’s important to talk to a lawyer early on.
 Insurance companies may try to get you to admit fault or accept a lowball settlement offer.
 Having an attorney you trust on your side is the best defense against these tactics.

-A truck accident attorney can also help protect your legal rights and meet your filing deadlines.
+An attorney can also help protect your legal rights and meet your filing deadlines.

 Our team has over 149 years of combined experience practicing personal injury law, and past clients praise us for our diligence and supportive nature.
 We earned their praise by providing excellent service and achieving the best possible result for their situation.